-As a result of the successful implementation of PIPES, the Buildings Field Inspection Recording and Scheduling Technologies (B-FIRST) strategic initiative has been initiated and will automate and streamline the inspection process for the remaining DOB inspection units based on the framework previously developed for PIPES.
-The project will consolidate all inspection
+As a result of the successful implementation of PIPES, the B-FIRST strategic initiative has been initiated to automate and streamline the inspection process for the remaining DOB inspection units based on the framework previously developed for PIPES.
+The project will consolidate all inspection trades and inspection types into a single system that will provide consistency, transparency, accessibility and accountability to Department management and to the citizens of NYC.